OWASP/www-project-netryx/memory/README.md

 # Netryx Memory

-It is designed to handle sensitive data in memory with an emphasis on security.
-It provides mechanisms to securely allocate, access, and manipulate memory regions with features like automatic obfuscation and protection against unauthorized access.
-This class ensures that sensitive data is not easily compromised by memory dumping attacks or unintended memory access.
+This library securely handles sensitive data in memory, offering tools to manage memory regions safely.
+**Currently only Linux and Mac OS are supported**.

 ## Features
-- **Secure Allocation:** Allocates memory securely and ensures it is locked, preventing swapping to disk.
+- **Secure Allocation:** Allocates memory, that is protected from being swapped to disk.
 - **Read and Write Operations:** Safely read and write data to the secured memory region with built-in obfuscation.
 - **Memory Protection:** Allows setting memory protection flags to control read, write, and execute permissions.
 - **Obfuscation:** Data is can be obfuscated using XOR operations to increase security.
 - **Resource Management:** Implements the `Closeable` interface for safe resource management, ensuring sensitive data is cleared from memory when no longer needed.

-**Currently only Linux and Mac OS are supported**

 ## Usage